 Barriers and facilitators to naloxone access are listed in Table 3.
 Opioid reversal agents are only useful if present and administered at the scene of an overdose.
-Bystanders were present for approximately 46% of fatal overdoses in 2021, and the CDC estimates that only one naloxone prescription was provided per 69 high-dose opioid prescriptions. both examples of missed opportunities for intervention.
+Potential bystanders were present but unable to provide life-saving measures such as naloxone in approximately 46% of fatal overdoses in 2021,21 and the CDC estimates that naloxone coprescribing occurs as infrequently as once per 69 high-dose opioid prescriptions;23 both are examples of missed opportunities for intervention.

 All over the country, putting naloxone in the hands of first responders has saved countless lives.
 And because it is such a safe drug, it can be put directly in the hands of people who use opioids, their loved ones and friends, and anybody else who may find themselves in a position to save the life of someone overdosing on an opioid.
 Yet despite the safety and lifesaving value of this drug, there are impediments to widespread use.
 Naloxone is not available over the counter, which could ease access.
 Doctors don't always prescribe it to patients who need it, pharmacies don't always stock it, the price may be prohibitive when they do stock it.
 While many states now have standing orders allowing anyone to get it from the pharmacist without a prescription, people often do not know that.
-People who offer harm reduction in communities are also affected by costs and product shortages.
+People who offer harm reduction in communities are also affected by costs and product shortages.24